 #3: Saves Money – Mediation helps both parties save money because they do not have to deal with the costs associated with litigation in court, which can cause the divorce process to drag on and further inflate the costs.

 #4: The Parties Have Full Control – The mediator is present to help guide the parties to reach decisions for the various agreements.
 Each person can make decisions and reach agreements to determine what is best for them.

 #5: Helps Protect Children – If you have minor children, you can limit the stress divorce has on them, as well as their impressions of conflict between their parents with mediation.
 What children see is their parents working together to reach mutually beneficial agreements.

-#6: Prevent Future Legal Disputes – Future disputes tend to arise less frequently, when the couple was able to use mediation, since they have a vested interest in the agreements.
+#6: Prevent Future Legal Disputes – Future disputes tend to arise less frequently when the couple was able to use mediation since they have a vested interest in the agreements.
 It also assists to ensure the conflict between the parties does not escalate.

 #7: Helps Maintain Confidentiality and Privacy – Mediation helps you avoid having to appear in court.
-You can meet at your divorce lawyer’s office or another mutually agreed on location.
+You can meet at your Ottawa divorce lawyer’s office or another mutually agreed upon location.
 Additionally, the mediation process is private, unlike litigation, which is open to the public.

 #9: Helps Establish the Foundation for Collaborative Problem-Solving – When there are minor children involved, parents will have an ongoing relationship long after the divorce is finalized.
-Mediation can help parents establish the groundwork to make decisions and solve problems that arise with their children in the future and reduce future conflict.
+Mediation can help parents establish the groundwork to make decisions and solve problems that arise with their children in the future.